-The theoretical quality condition for ammonia is considered to be on the limits of conventional treatment.
-It was determined that the ammonia permit condition would need to be equivalent to 1 mg/l to maintain the existing status of the River Avon.
+The theoretical quality condition for ammonia is considered to be close to the limits of conventional treatment.
+It was determined that the ammonia permit condition would need to be equivalent to 1.1 mg/l to maintain the existing status of the River Avon.
 To achieve this tighter permit condition, current conventional treatment technologies would be sufficient.

-The theoretical quality condition for phosphate is considered to be beyond the limits of conventional treatment (under both a pre-growth and growth inclusive scenario).
-The modelling has demonstrated that the current phosphate permit condition would need to be equivalent to 0.4 mg/l, to maintain the existing status of the River Avon.
-The results therefore suggest that the WwTW is treating discharge to a higher standard than the current permit condition for phosphate.
+The theoretical quality condition for phosphate is considered to be within the limits of conventional treatment The results therefore suggest that the WwTW is treating discharge to a higher standard than the current permit condition for phosphate.